Skip to main content

 How can I help?

 I also offer professional support in schools in a range of contexts and currently support several state schools and academies in Bristol, South Gloucestershire and North Somerset.
 These schools have chosen to work with me directly rather than through the Educational Psychology service provided by the Local Authority.
 These schools value the consistency that working with me offers.
+I also aim to support the teachers when supporting a pupil, and I am very aware of the pressures that teachers experience.

 My approach to supporting pupils in schools